Commendation or Complaint Forms

 IA Complaint Analysis Summary 2021

 The purpose of this report is to analyze and summarize the citizen complaints against officers as well as internal complaints.
-A total of 11 complaints were filed during the 2018 calendar year involving 15 officers.
-Eight complaints were received from outside the department during this period.
-The investigations initiated by the Monroe Police Department totaled three with one of the three investigations involving five officers, making a total of seven officers investigated internally.
-The complaints received were on nine full-time patrol officers, five full-time Community Intervention Team officers, and one full-time School Resource Officer.
+A total of nine complaints were filed during the 2019 calendar year involving nine officers.
+Five complaints were received from outside the department during this period.
+The investigations initiated by the Monroe Police Department totaled four.
+The complaints received were on nine full-time sworn officers as follows: three detectives; one sergeant; and five patrol officers

 Breakdown of complaints by type and finding:

 Exonerated: 6 Substantiated: 5 Unable to Verify: 0 Unfounded: 3

 Policy Violations: 3

 Exonerated: 2 Substantiated: 1 Unable to Verify: 0 Unfounded: 0

 Exonerated: The act which provided the basis for the complaint or allegation occurred; however, investigation revealed that they were justified, lawful and proper.

 Substantiated: The investigation disclosed sufficient evidence to prove clearly the allegation made in the complaint.

 Unfounded: The allegation is false.
 The alleged incident never took place.